tensorflow/data-validation/g3doc/anomalies.md

         -   `feature.value_count.max`
         -   `feature.distribution_constraints`
     -   Detection Condition:
-        -   `feature.domain` is specified, but there is no matching domain specified at the schema level
         -   `feature.presence.min_fraction` < 0.0 or > 1.0
         -   `feature.value_count.min` < 0 or > `feature.value_count.max`
         -   a bool, int, float, struct, or semantic domain is specified for a